metapsy-project/metapsyDocs/content/general/_index.en.md

 - general

 ---
 Metapsy is a research project led by the VU University Amsterdam (Prof. [Pim Cuijpers]()).
-The goal of Metapsy is to provide access to meta-analytic databases of clinical trials investigating the effect of psychological interventions (e.g. psychotherapy, preventive interventions, psychoeducation) on various mental disorders or mental health problems.
+The goal of Metapsy is to **provide access to meta-analytic databases of clinical trials** investigating the effect of **psychological interventions** (e.g. psychotherapy, preventive interventions, psychoeducation) on various **mental disorders or mental health problems**.

 <br>